 We created three types of morphed stimuli (see Figure 1).
 Full-Morphs were stimuli with all parameters taken from the emotional version (corresponding to 100% from the emotion and 0% from average), except for the timing parameter, which was taken from the average (corresponding to 0% emotion and 100% average).
 F0-Morphs were stimuli with the F0-contour taken from the emotion, but timbre and timing were taken from the average.
 Timbre-Morphs were stimuli with all timbre parameters taken from the emotion, but F0 and timing from the average.
 Note that the timing was kept constant in all conditions to allow a pure comparison of F0 vs. timbre.
 Furthermore, we kept all average stimuli as a further ambiguous reference category.
 In total, this resulted in 8 (speakers) x 3 (pseudowords) x 4 (emotions) x 3 (morphing conditions) + 24 average (8 speakers x 3 pseudowords) = 312 stimuli (duration M = 780 ms, range 620 to 967 ms, SD = 98 ms).
 Using PRAAT 40, we normalized all stimuli to a root-mean-square of 70 dB SPL.

-For a more detailed description of the stimulus creation, see 14 14 and 41 41.
+For a more detailed description of the stimulus creation, see Nussbaum et al 2024 14 14 and Kawahara and Skuk, 2018 41 41.
 For a summary of acoustic characteristics, see Tables S3 and S4 on OSF.

 Please insert Figure 1 about here -